Are we at war with Russia?

 • Official statements and press releases from NATO and Allied governments.

-• Credible reporting on airspace/maritime incidents and cross-border activity.
+• Credible reporting on airspace/maritime incidents, sabotage, and cross-border activity.

 • Material diplomatic or military steps that would change Alliance posture.